What is Osteoarthritis of the Knee?

 Various customized forms of treatment may be necessary, depending on the cause and stage of the disorder.

-Treatment for knee osteoarthritis aims primarily to alleviate the pain it causes, reduce any associated inflammation, maintain patient mobility, minimize disabilities and otherwise improve the patient's long term quality of life.
+Treatment for knee osteoarthritis aims primarily to alleviate the pain it causes, reduce any associated inflammation, maintain patient mobility, minimize disabilities and otherwise improve the patient's long-term quality of life.

 Treatment for Knee Osteoarthritis

 Approaches to treating osteoarthritis can be represented in the form of an inverted pyramid.
-At the top of the inverted pyramid, we find measures that are applicable to nearly all patients: the provision of information about the disease, general practical counseling, dietary advice (i.e. in the interest of weight reduction) and the introduction of exercises geared to maintaining muscle strength and the mobility of the affected knee.
+At the top of the inverted pyramid, we find measures that are applicable to nearly all patients: the provision of information about the disease, general practical counselling, dietary advice (i.e. in the interest of weight reduction) and the introduction of exercises geared to maintaining muscle strength and the mobility of the affected knee.

 Depending on the degree of the damage, additional forms of treatment may be necessary for some patients, including physical therapy to counteract the symptoms, corticosteroid injections and more invasive procedures such as chondrocyte implantation and partial or total knee arthroplasty (knee prosthesis) .